March 13, 2023 Musicology No Comments

 Miss You came out ten years earlier!

-Isn’t it just as apparent that Angelslang’s songs are cut from the Rolling Stone’s cloth.
-Nothing wrong with that.
-And I wouldn’t DREAM of saying Angelslang copied Miss You or Harlem Shuffle!
-But the plaintiff’s songs which came out twenty and thirty years later sound as similar to these as Living In A Ghost Town does to their garden variety minor blues rock songs.
-Sounding similar isn’t the criteria.
-And none of this is the stuff of copying and unlawful appropriation.
+Isn’t it apparent that Angelslang’s songs are cut from the Rolling Stone’s cloth?
+And there’s nothing wrong with that.
+I wouldn’t DREAM of saying Angelslang copied Miss You or Harlem Shuffle!
+But the plaintiff’s songs which came out twenty and thirty years later sound just as similar to these as Living In A Ghost Town does to their garden variety minor blues rock songs.

 And there’s nothing wrong with writing garden variety minor blues rock songs either!
 Remember, this article isn’t really about the Rolling Stones or Angelslang. (reminding myself.)

 I’m also not ranting about opportunism.
 PERISH THE THOUGHT.
 I suspect Angelslang is sincere.
-Plaintiff such as Mr. Fernandez believe they’ve been wronged.
+Plaintiffs such as Mr. Fernandez believe they’ve been wronged.
 AND That’s what this article is about.
 It’s about the confused and deluded intuition of those who believe they’ve been infringed.

 I’ve seen it countless times.
 Having an access story like, “I gave my demo to somebody,” can lead you down a weird path.
 Once there’s an access story in place, there seems to be a natural predisposition to see and substantiate plagiarism — the confirmation of an expectation that we’re being taken advantage of — and then, “garbage in garbage out,” similarly delusional conclusions.
 It’s a sympathetic view.
 The observations are real enough — as in this case in which there are observable similarities between these works; I can imagine the notions lining up in the plaintiff’s mind leading to the conclusion that copying and plagiarism are the cause, where mere coincidence is the infinitely more available and empirically defensible explanation.